-Overall we are pleased with the effect that our social media channels have had on our work and will continue to use them as much as we can to promote an inform.
-We will utilise these more for Pretty Corner as and when improvements are made or proposed.
+Overall we are pleased with the effect that both social media channels have on our work and will continue to use them as much as we can to continue to promote an inform.

-Park maps and interpretation
+Site maps and Interpretation

 One of the major improvements completed in recent years was the introduction of a new look site map and flyer.
-Following the re-introduction of the waymarked trails we arranged for a completely new site map and flyer to be produced by local designer Brendan Rallison.
+Following the re-introduction of the waymarked trails we arranged for a completely new site map and flyer to be produced by local designer Brendan Rallison (see right).

 This map and flyer replace the old versions which were introduced a number of years ago and reflect the up to date approach that the team are taking to managing the site.
 As we continue to develop the site in the coming years we are now also able to easily edit both the flyer and the map to reflect these changes, ensuring that information is kept right up to date for our visitors.
 We are delighted with how this has turned out and we have repeated this process at both of our other two Green Flag sites to continue our synergistic approach to management of our Green Flag sites.
-A copy of the flyer can be found here - pretty-corner-woods-leaflet.pdf (north-norfolk.gov.uk).
-The map will be updated this year following the installation of the fifth waymarked trail, which is due to be completed in the early part of 2023.
+A copy of the flyer can be found here - pretty-corner-woods-leaflet.pdf (north-norfolk.gov.uk) The map will be updated early this year following the recent installation of the fifth waymarked trail.